- June 18, 2020

 Special apportionment method:

-In case the usage of above method is impractical or is not fair or reasonable, then the VAT payer can use any special apportionment method prior to the approval from NBR.
+In case the usage of the above method is impractical or is not fair or reasonable, then the VAT payer can use any special apportionment method prior to the approval from NBR.
 The NBR after its approval also provides an effective date of using the special apportionment method.